A guide to our Services

 1. Cremation Service

-When you book a cremation service this allows you the use of the chapel for up to 35 minutes.
+Our funeral services are held every 45 minutes - this allows plenty of time for the service..
 Some families have a religious service with hymns, some people have a civil service with poems and popular music while some would have no service at all.
 We are here to ensure you have the service that ‘you’ want.

 During your time in the chapel we will take care of the music for the service and ensure that the chapel is ready as requested.